 More information for prospective and current students can be found in Students.

 Graduate assistantships are available in teaching and research to highly qualified candidates.
 Graduate assistantship annual support ranges from $9,595-$22,176 based on assignment (and also includes a waiver of graduate tuition).
 Application forms and deadlines can be found in How to Apply and Fellowships.

-Details about academic programs, faculty, students and research can be found throughout this site or contact Dr. Marc Norcross, graduate coordinator.
+Details about academic programs, faculty, students and research can be found throughout this site or contact Marc Norcross, Ph.D, ATC, graduate program director.

-If you have general questions about our graduate programs, please contact Debi Rothermund, administrative program apecialist.
+If you have general questions about our graduate programs, please contact Debi Rothermund, administrative program specialist.